WRF Physics¶

 =1 : default trigger

-=2 : moisture-advection modulated trigger function (Ma and Tan, 2009).
-This option may improve results in subtropical regions when large-scale forcing is weak
+=2 : moisture-advection modulated trigger function (Ma and Tan, 2009), which can improve results in subtropical regions with weak large-scale forcing

-cu_rad_feedback=.true. : allow sub-grid cloud fraction interaction with radiation (Alapaty et al., 2012)
+cu_rad_feedback=.true. : allows sub-grid cloud fraction interaction with radiation (Alapaty et al., 2012)

 Betts-Miller-Janjic (BMJ)¶